package core:strings

 builder_make_len ¶

-Produces a Builder with a specified length and cap of max(16,len) byte buffer
+Produces a Builder with specified length and capacity len

 Allocates Using Provided Allocator